Travel Out and Re-Entry to the U.S.

 Taking a trip abroad?
 In order to return to the U.S. after a temporary absence, F-1 students will need to have these documents:

-- I-20 Form with a travel signature on page 3.
-Signature must be less than 12 months old on the date of re-entry for current students, and less than 6 months old for students on post-completion OPT.
+- an I-20 Form with a valid travel signature on page 2.
+For current students: travel signature should be less than 12 months old.
+For students on OPT: signature should be less than 6 months old.

 - a valid passport (valid six months into the future);

 - a valid F-1 visa stamp (certain exceptions apply);

 - a copy of their unofficial academic transcript (available from MyAccess);

 - an EAD and letter from the current employer (for students on OPT).

 After entry, verify that the entry was properly recorded as F1/DS at www.cbp.gov/i94, and print a copy of the I-94 for your records.